mikaeldui/hermods-novo-dotnet-client/README.md

 # HermodsNovoClient
-A .NET Client for Hermods Novo.
+An unofficial .NET Client for Hermods Novo.